svtk/AtomicKotlinCourse/Introduction to Objects/Objects Everywhere/Exercise 4/task.md

 ## Objects Everywhere (#4)

-Reverse an integer number using string conversion.
+Reverse the digits in an integer number using string conversion.